nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - The index refers to the index number shown in the displayed task list
   - Any combination of the fields above can be entered
   - The information entered will replace all the data in each respective field
-  - Project Name can be any alphanumeric value (containing only alphabets and / or numbers)
+  - The project name can be any alphanumeric value (containing only alphabets and / or numbers)
-  - Deadline follows the format *DD-MM-YYYY hh:mm:ss*
+  - The deadline follows the format of *DD-MM-YYYY hh:mm:ss*
-  - Deadline can be set to be in the past (in case the user wants to log finished projects for the completeness of project management)
+  - The deadline can be set to be in the past (in case the user wants to log the finished projects for the completeness of the project management)
-  - Repo URL must be a valid link
+  - The repository URL must be a valid link
   - Anything can be filled in the description as long as it is not blank
   - Any number of tags can be added, separated by space " "

+Example: `edit 1 n/ResidentEvil d/ new horror` changes the name of the first project in the list to `ResidentEvil` and the description to `New Horror`.

 Note: Please enter a valid repository URL.
-Taskmania is an offline application and can only check the validity of the URL, and not whether the repository exists.
+Taskmania is an offline application and it can only check the validity of the URL, and not whether the repository exists.

-Example: `edit 1 n/ResidentEvil d/ new horror` changes the name of the first project in the list to **Evil project**, and the description to **new horror**.

 ## 2.3 Tasks management within a project

 ### 2.3.1 Add task to a project `addtask`